Enlighten Students on the Festival of LightsDecember 8, 2016

 Hanukkah is a Festival of Light celebrated in remembrance of the Jews’ military victory over the Syrians and a miracle of oil for God’s light.
 The Syrians had held the Jews’ temple.
 Eventually, the Jews fought and won back their temple, but discovered that the Syrians had allowed the light in the temple to go out.
 The Jews re-lit it, but had only enough oil for 1 day.
 Find out how long the light burned and why the menorah has nine candles.

 Older students can study the history of the Maccabees’ resistance.
 Students can enjoy making contemporary menorahs, tasting latkes (potato pancakes), playing Chanukah Bingo, and making Hanukkah coasters.
 Blue and silver are traditional colors for Hanukkah and blue LED mini lights can be used for the festival.
+Also, if you enjoy playing bingo then you might want to continue the fun by downloading some online bingo apps, in order to carry the fun past the festival season.
+The best thing about most of these games is that you can get a bingo bonus, where you can get more money than what you put in, which makes it more exciting.

 “Deepawali-festival” by Ashish Kanitkar – http://www.flickr.com/photos/69871685@N05/6916052573/sizes/m/in/photostream/.
 Licensed under CC BY-SA 2.0 via Wikimedia Commons.